 We have started to see some great work of mathematicians who have started to produce 4th dimensional structures in a way we can more easier perceive.
 A excellent development which will allow for easier understanding of the idea here - that our minds are merely the logical outcome of evolution, that time is a phenomenon part of our environment and that consciousness and our minds are simply functions of the nature of time.

 We need to refine our understanding of 3D vs 4D and realize just as there are squares circles triangles cones, bricks rocks etc in 3D interacting with each other, so to there are 4D objects that interact with each other and some of these interactions produce effects we experience with our primarily 3D-evolved sensory systems.
+Another way of saying that is we can perceive and manipulate sub-physical or quantum aspects of our environment and this ability evolved in Nature like other aspects of organisms.

-This thesis will show how time is perceived, what it is, how we may form nodes in time is and how that can describe how thoughts are formed and what is memory, among other things.
+This thesis will show how Time is perceived, what it is, how we may form nodes in Time is and how that can describe how thoughts are formed and what is memory, among other things.

 To get there, we have to refine our knowledge of evolution to understand what is an evolutionary advance using the criteria by which a mutation of an individual can be said to be better evolved than it's peers - a successful adaptation.